Our ecological public charity concentrates on

 RENEWABLE RESOURCES – Compost + SF Oil Spill Hair Mat Bioremediation P. II – 2008–2009

 Phase 2 – Thermophilic Composting

-Matter of Trust is the fiscal sponsor for this bioremedation research program.
+Matter of Trust is the fiscal sponsor for this bioremediation research program.
 Compostable waste is available all over the world.
-Composting can help to bioremediate wherever oil spill waste.
+Composting can help to bioremediate wherever oil spill waste happened.

-The bunker fuel oil which had proven too thick, tar like and suffocating for our fungi friends.
-Luckily hair mats are an organically based material and we were able to use several natural technologies for eventual remediation.
+The bunker fuel oil had proven to be too thick, tar-like and suffocating for our fungi friends.
+However, hair mats are an organically based material and we were able to use several natural technologies for eventual remediation.